Port Hope, Ontario

-Port Hope is a municipality in Southern Ontario, Canada, about 109 km east of Toronto and 159 km west of Kingston.
+Port Hope is a municipality in Eastern Ontario, Canada, about 109 km east of Toronto and 159 km west of Kingston.
 It is at the mouth of the Ganaraska River on the north shore of Lake Ontario, in the west end of Northumberland County.
 The private Trinity College School opened here in 1865.

 History

 The Cayuga people inhabited the area in the early 17th century, and there was a Mississauga village named Cochingomink also in the 17th century.

 In 1778, a fur trade post was established and the settlement was known as Smith's Creek.

 In 1793, Loyalists from the northern colonies became the first permanent settlers of European heritage in the area, as the Crown granted them land as compensation for being forced to leave the colonies (much of their property was confiscated by rebel governments) and as payment for military service.
 John Graves Simcoe, then lieutenant governor of Upper Canada, established the Township of Hope in the early 1790s, named after Colonel Henry Hope, lieutenant governor of the Province of Quebec.

 From 1817 to 1819, the area was known as Toronto or "Toronto at Smith's Creek".
 (Note: "Port Hope has had several names", Northumberland Today, Tuesday, November 11, 2014, "Charles Fothergill was the spokesperson for the group who wished to change the name of Smith's Creek.
 When he petitioned the government for a post office in 1817, Mr. Fothergill referred to the area as “Toronto at Smith’s Creek.”
 The name Toronto appealed to Fothergill because it meant ‘carrying place.’
 For two years this area was referred to as Toronto, and the name appeared on legal documents from the village during that period.")
 (Note: "Port Hope", K.l.
 Morrison, The Canadian Encyclopedia, October 31, 2012, "From 1817-19 Port Hope was known as Toronto but the citizens then decided on the name Port Hope.")